 Reviews and User Behavior: Analyzing a Market My Market Study

-Of course, people researching your firm are going to expect certain minimums no matter the case, so here are some number from research we conducted in June of 2021:
+Of course, people researching your firm are going to expect certain minimums no matter the case, so here are some numbers from research we conducted in June of 2021:

 Minimum Review Rating: 3.96